-Section 16(a) of the Securities Exchange Act of 1934, as amended (the "Exchange Act") requires the Company's officers, directors and persons who own more than 10% of the Company's Common Stock to file reports on ownership and changes in ownership with the SEC.
-The Securities Exchange Commission (the "SEC") rules also require such reporting persons to furnish the Company with a copy of all Section 16(a) forms they file.
+Section 16(a) of the Exchange Act requires the Company's officers, directors and persons who own more than 10% of the Company's Common Stock to file reports on ownership and changes in ownership with the SEC.
+The SEC rules also require such reporting persons to furnish the Company with a copy of all Section 16(a) forms they file.